 Enhancing productivity is essential to business growth, yet the role of the workplace is an overlooked factor.
 Numerous studies have highlighted the significant effect an office environment has on employee productivity.
 Office-based employees are reported to be 50% more productive than their remote counterparts and one in two employees agree that their place of work enables them to become even more productive.

-As productivity is the heart and soul of a business, we’ve outlined 8 reasons how working from a business lifestyle centre, like us at HUB26, can make your staff more productive.
+As productivity is the heart and soul of a business, we’ve outlined 8 reasons how working from a business centre can make your staff more productive.

 The power of workplace culture shouldn’t be underestimated.
 Making your workforce more productive starts with creating a positive and engaging workplace culture and environment.
 Not only does this keep your employees both healthy and happy, but this also keeps your organisation viable in the long term.

 Research has highlighted that company culture is directly linked to employee productivity.
 Culture can encourage employees to feel more connected, motivated and enthusiastic about their work, causing a rise in productivity.
 Also, happy employees are 12% more productive, and so as an employer, your workplace environment needs to reflect mental wellbeing.

 It’s far easier to build up and establish workplace culture in-person when working from a physical office environment, this is certainly more difficult to do when you’re a remote team.

 Employees who feel valued and appreciated by their employer will become more productive.
 79% of employees say that recognition makes them work harder, and 78% are more productive after being rewarded.
 If you want to keep your employees operating at maximum productivity, you should make an effort to encourage, motivate and reward them.